Building My First Chrome Extension with AI

 What’s next

 AI tools are starting to dissolve the boundaries between design and development.
 I can now go from idea → prototype → testable MVP almost entirely on my own.
-And that opens up an exciting space for designers to explore creative autonomy without worrying about their technical knowledge.
-In my case, knowledge of coding definitely helped, even it’s basic.
+And that opens up an exciting space for designers to explore creative autonomy without worrying about their technical knowledge, and be brave to try any ideas.
+With that said, knowledge of coding definitely helped, even it’s basic.

-Next, I want to test tighter Figma→code flows and see if I can sync design tokens and layouts directly into Cursor, maybe even transfer micro interactions from Figma.
-Also — more polished UX around cloud integrations (privacy-first defaults, clearer consent UI) is something I’ll iterate on.
+Next, I want to test tighter Figma-to-code flows and see if I can sync design tokens and layouts directly into Cursor, maybe even transfer micro interactions from Figma.
+Also, more polished UX around cloud integrations (privacy-first defaults, clearer consent UI) is something I’ll iterate on.

 Start small, describe what you want clearly, and let AI do the heavy lifting and guide you through.
 Break things.
 Fix them.
 Learn by doing.